kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-04-28-1 object oriented product.md

 Product could clearly be represented as an open system with an output (Customer outcomes), comprising elements, interconnections, flows, feedback loops, leverage points etc.

-Putting it together as a system of interconnected 'black boxes' such as Engineering, Business or even a level down toward a more gears-like (deterministically interconnected) understanding comprising Architecture, Research, Analytics etc. gets us so far but of course specifying excactly how these drive each other and which 'black box' they sit in, is where the complexity above begins necessitating a loose enough description or concept of Product that we could easily find ourselves at the beginning of this piece.
+Putting it together as a system of interconnected 'black boxes' such as Engineering, Business or even a level down toward a more gears-like (deterministically interconnected) understanding comprising Architecture, Research, Analytics etc. gets us so far but of course specifying exactly how these drive each other and which 'black box' they sit in, is where the complexity above begins necessitating a loose enough description or concept of Product that we could easily find ourselves at the beginning of this piece.

 A systems view in increasing resolution (verbosity you say?) might be: